omadaniTet/sparse-moving-averages/README.txt

-Sparse Moving Averages (SMAs), or efficient space-bounded categorical learners/predictors, for online open-ended non-stationary probabilistic prediction, following the paper 'Tracking Changing Probabilities via Dynamic Learners'.
+This repository contains code for Sparse Moving Averages (SMAs), or efficient space-bounded categorical predictors, for online open-ended probabilistic prediction under non-stationarity, following the paper 'Tracking Changing Probabilities via Dynamic Learners'.

 See SMAs.py for a number of SMAs such as Sparse EMA and Qs, and see